-The Virginia Department of Education, local school divisions and key partner organizations are working together on big changes that will connect the future of learning in the Commonwealth with the future of work in a global economy.
+The Virginia Department of Education, local school divisions and key partner organizations are working together to implement changes that are connecting the future of learning in the Commonwealth with the future of work in a global economy.

 Virginia is for Learners keeps parents, educators and all Virginians informed about and involved in changes to Virginia’s public education system that produce better-prepared students, a stronger workforce and a healthier economy in every corner of the state.

-This statewide initiative will connect every student with the knowledge, skills and real-world experience necessary to thrive in the economy of the future.
+This statewide initiative connects every student with the knowledge, skills and real-world experience necessary to thrive in the economy of the future.

 Quality early learning experiences are an essential element to preparing children to succeed in kindergarten and beyond.
 Young children benefit from positive, interactive and engaging educational environments to learn and explore.
 Virginia is committed to supporting all children to access excellent early learning experiences.

 Virginia’s new approach to K-12 education is about preparing every student for what comes next – in college, in the workforce and life.
 That means combining strong content knowledge with a deeper approach to learning that emphasizes the skills necessary to apply that knowledge successfully.